Efode-r2d2/Quad/README.md

 # Quad
-An audio fignerprinting system based on four spectral peaks extracted from STFT based spectrogram of an audio
+An audio fingerprinting system based on four spectral peaks extracted from STFT based spectrogram of an audio.